Every new cryptocurrency needs a white paper on how to explain and promote an ICO.

 You can structure your ICO white paper to appeal to either type.

-An academic ICO white paper tends to focus on a mathematical or technical problem and a better way to solve it.
+To reach academics or developers, your white paper should focus on a mathematical or technical problem and a better way to solve it.

 These often include code samples, math formulas, use-case diagrams, and notes about intricate design tradeoffs.